-I'm making a simple whole grain breakfast cereal from hard red winter wheat berries.
-I usually make enough to last a week refrigerated, and serve it with homemade yogurt, fresh fruit and maybe a little drizzle of maple syrup.
-So yummers delicious, high in protein, easy to make, and incredibly convenient.
-I'm a genius...at least I feel that way after I eat a bowl of this manna from heaven.
+A simple whole grain breakfast cereal from hard red winter wheat berries.
+I usually make enough to last a week refrigerated, and serve it with homemade yogurt, fresh fruit and sometimes a light drizzle of maple syrup.
+Delicious, high in protein, easy to make, and incredibly convenient.

 Start with the best ingredients you can find (I prefer to use organic as much as possible to avoid pesticides and GMO's).
 This is a basic recipe of four ingredients: hard red winter wheat berries, raw unpasteurized almonds, loads of cinnamon, and raisins (red thompson raisins work great, or whatever really).
 There are many possible variations with additions and substitutions, so just use what works for you (currants, cranberries, different nuts and spices).